wpwupingwp/OGU/README.md

 BarcodeFinder accepts:
 1. GenBank queries.
 Users can use "-query" or combine with any other filters;
 2. GenBank-format files.
 3. Unaligned fasta files.
-Each file is considered one locus when evaluating the variance;
+Each file is considered as one locus when evaluating the variance;
 4. Alignments (fasta format).